A clear path to crafting your best chocolate starts by understanding each step.

 What’s inside and what’s included

-After registering you receive instant access to all of the Workshop materials, and can make use of them on your own timeframe, as often as you need for the life of the course.
+After registering you receive instant access to all of the Workshop materials, and can make use of them on your own time frame, as often as you need for the life of the course.

-The workshop contains easy-to-follow lessons, how-to’s, how-to and video demonstrations, downloadable PDFs, and livestreams.
+Easy-to-follow lessons, how-to’s, how-to and video demonstrations, downloadable PDFs, and livestreams.

 Livestream sessions with Mackenzie dive deeper into methods, troubleshooting, and are recorded for watching/re-watching any time.